fcbarclo/WhsappCS/README.md

 Server start:

 	- open graphical terminal , then start whs.py and follow instructions.
-	  This process starts using 5000 as default listening port.
+	  This process starts using port 5000 as default listening port.

 Client use (to send message):